locphan87/react-native-architecture/README.md

 * We use Prettier with a pre‑commit hook to format code.
 > Why?
 While prettier itself can be very powerful, it's not very productive to run it simply as a npm task alone each time to format code.
 This is where lint-staged (and husky) come into play.

+### Testing guidelines

+* Place your test files next to the tested modules using a naming convention, like `componentName.component.test.tsx`.
+> Why?
+You don't want to dig through a folder structure to find a unit test.

+* Put your additional test files into a separate test folder to avoid confusion.
+> Why?
+Some test files don't particularly relate to any specific implementation file.
+You have to put it in a folder that is most likely to be found by other developers: `__test__` folder.

+* Write testable code, avoid side effects, extract side effects, write pure functions
+> Why?
+You want to test a business logic as separate units.
+You have to "minimize the impact of randomness and nondeterministic processes on the reliability of your code".
+A pure function is a function that always returns the same output for the same input.
+Conversely, an impure function is one that may have side effects or depends on conditions from the outside to produce a value.
+That makes it less predictable.

+* Run tests locally before making any pull requests to develop.
+> Why?
+You don't want to be the one who caused production‑ready branch build to fail.
+Run your tests after your rebase and before pushing your feature‑branch to a remote repository.

+## Contributing guidelines
+If you find any problems, please open an issue or submit a fix as a pull request.

+We welcome new features, but for large changes let's discuss first to make sure the changes can be accepted and integrated smoothly.

+### Git rules

+* Perform work in a feature branch.
+* Branch out from `master`
+* Never push into `master`.
+Make a Pull Request.
+* Update your local `master` branch and do an interactive rebase before pushing your feature and making a Pull Request.
+* Resolve potential conflicts while rebasing and before making a Pull Request.
+* Delete local and remote feature branches after merging.
+* Before making a Pull Request, make sure your feature branch builds successfully and passes all tests (including code style checks).

+### Writing good commit messages
+* Separate the subject from the body with a newline between the two.
+* Use the body to explain what and why as opposed to how.
+* We use [validate‑commit](https://github.com/willsoto/validate-commit/blob/master/conventions/angular.md) (angular preset) to validate commit messages